In this article:

 Some force is needed to allow the blood to flow through the arteries from the heart to the other parts of the body.
 However, too much pressure, over time, can lead to serious problems.

-- The systolic blood pressure: Represented by the top number.
+- Systolic blood pressure: Represented by the top number.
 It is a measure of the forces within the arteries when the heart beats.
-A normal value for systolic blood pressure is ≤120 mm Hg.

-- The diastolic blood pressure: Represented by the bottom number.
+- Diastolic blood pressure: Represented by the bottom number.
 It is a measure of the forces between heartbeats.
-A normal value for diastolic blood pressure is ≤80 mm Hg.

 Normal blood pressure is 120/80 mmHg.
 Anything above this value is considered abnormal.